 Usually it should take a day or two, once the Producer has gotten started.
 Rights Holders can specify a due date in your Offer to the Producer.

 If you’re extremely unhappy with the narration, we recommend that you stop the project right then and there.
-Don’t approve the first fifteen minutes.
+Don’t approve the 15 minute sample.
 To see more information about the contractual obligations surrounding the approval of the first 15 minutes, read the Production Standard Terms

 If you’re pleased with the work, but have a few suggestions or corrections, simply start a dialogue with the Producer.
 These professionals are generally eager to get feedback on their performance.
 On the off chance that they don’t like what you, as the author or Rights Holder, have to say about the narration, remember that they, too, can choose to walk away from the deal at this point.
 Most of the time, you’ll open up a good conversation and can work together to finish making a great audiobook.